whittlem/pycryptobot/.github/CONTRIBUTING.md

 6. Increment the version number in the [README](../README.md).
 Try and follow [SemVer](https://semver.org/).
 If you're unsure, reach out to the contributors.
 7. Push changes to your fork
 8. Open a PR in this repository against the *beta* branch and follow the PR template so that we can efficiently review the changes.

-### Code Style Conventions

-Please use [black](https://github.com/psf/black) to format your code before opening a pull request.

 ## Getting Help